-At some point, you’ll need to manage change to the information stored in a user’s Profile.
-A user’s profile--also known as the user’s Account--is stored in Auth0, and changes to the information it contains can be required for a number of different reasons: self-served information update, mandatory updates concerning your organizations T's & C’s, and changes due to regulatory compliance are just some of the things you’ll need to consider.
+At some point, you may need to change the information stored in a user’s profile.
+A user’s profile (also known as the user’s account) is stored in Auth0, and changes to the information it contains may need to happen for a number of different reasons:

-A user’s profile is populated from data supplied by an Identity Provider during the login process, and this is referred to as the Normalized User Profile.
-By default, there is one user profile created for each user identity, and there are a number of things to consider when looking at the management of it:
+By default, there is one user profile created for each user identity, and there are a number of things to consider:

-- What should I do if I need to store information to help customize a user’s experience?
+- What should you do if you need to store information to help customize a user’s experience?

-- What if I need to store user information that didn’t originate from an identity provider?
+- What if you need to store user information that didn’t originate from an identity provider?

-- Why would I need to store user-related information that a user cannot modify?
+- Why would you need to store user-related information that a user cannot modify?

-- What do I do if I need to store user-related information that a user cannot modify?
+- What do you do if you need to store user-related information that a user cannot modify?